pbv/codex/doc/USER-GUIDE.md

 questions and/or answers.

-### Testing Haskell code using Quickcheck
+### Testing Haskell code using Hspec/Quickcheck

 A QuickCheck specification is a Haskell main module that acts as a "test harness" for the student's code.
-It can define properties and possibly data generators; the Codex QuickCheck library includes default generators for basic types (tuples, lists, etc.)  and combinators for building custom ones.
+It can define properties and possibly data generators; the QuickCheck library includes default generators for basic types (tuples, lists, etc.)  and combinators for building custom ones.

 Consider an example exercise:

-> Write a Haskell function `strong :: String -> Bool`
+> Write a Haskell function `strongPasswd :: String -> Bool`
 > that checks if a string is a *strong password* using
 > the following criteria:
 >